Hamunii/ToiletLeechIsReal/Assets/AboutAssets.md

 - [Part 3: Modelling the Icing](https://youtu.be/AqJx5TJyhes?list=PLjEaoINr3zgEPv5y--4MKpciLaoQYZB1Z&t=42) - introduces more advanced modeling techniques
 - [Part 4: Sculpting](https://youtu.be/--GVNZnSROc?list=PLjEaoINr3zgEPv5y--4MKpciLaoQYZB1Z) - Sculpting can be especially useful when modeling organic things

 ### Modeling

 - [Fast Character Modeling with the Skin Modifier in Blender](https://youtu.be/DAAwy_l4jw4) - Joey Carlino
     - Introduces a super cool and easy modeling technique.
-I recommend this a lot for making a basic initial mesh for characters.
+I recommend this a lot for making basic initial meshes for characters.

 // TODO: add more resources

+### Modeling - Common issues

+**My mesh looks inverted in Blender or when imported to Unity.**
+This is because your normals are inverted in a way or another.
+Select your mesh in Edit Mode, press A to select everything, press Shift+N to recalculate normals (do not select "Inside", it is the flipped state).
+If this doesn't fix it when importing to Unity, you likely have resized your object by a negative amount.
+This looks normal in Blender, but not in Unity.
+To fix this, go into Object Mode, select your object, press Ctrl+A, select apply scale.
+Now your normals should have flipped in Blender.
+Now, recalculate normals.

+// TODO: add more stuff

 ### Rigging